edit-yaml

 yamlpath:

-Allows to insert the JSON search language in the YAML file.
-Its use is Mandatory.
+Allows you to define the JSONPath expression used to search in the YAML file.
+Its use is mandatory.

 changes: